-

 How are use, planning and zoning restrictions on real estate regulated?

 Hungarian jurisdiction regulates the use of real estate and planning, zoning restrictions at both statutory and lower legislative levels.
-The general sources of law regarding the use of real estate as well as their planning and zoning are the Construction Act (Act LXXVIII of 1997), Act LIII of 1995 on the Protection of the Environment and Government Decree No. 253/1997 (XII.20.) on the National Settlement and Building Requirements (in Hungarian: OTÉK) and Government Decree No. 312/2012.
-(XI.8.) on procedures and controls by building and building control authorities and on building authority services, all of which apply throughout the entire country.
+The general sources of law regarding the use of real estate as well as their planning and zoning are the Act C of 2023 on Hungarian Architecture (“New Architecture Act”), Act LIII of 1995 on the Protection of the Environment and Government Decree No. 253/1997 (XII.20.) on the National Settlement and Building Requirements (in Hungarian: OTÉK – to be replaced by Government Decree 280/2024 (IX.
+30.) on the Basic Regulation on Urban Planning and Building Requirements (in Hungarian: TÉKA) as of 1 January 2025and Government Decree No. 281/2024.
+(IX.30.) on Procedures and Controls by Building Authorities (“New Code of Procedure”),, all of which apply throughout the entire country.
+In addition to these generally applicable provisions, local municipalities are also required to adopt specific regulations, including, but not limited to their own structural plans, zoning maps and local building and townscape codes applicable to the area of the given municipality.

 The competent construction authority of a territory is generally responsible for controlling the development process through the issuance of building permits and occupancy permits, however, consent from several other authorities may also be required throughout the procedure.
 National or special agencies deal with projects that require special permitting, i.e. mining or special infrastructures.
 The competent construction authority may issue the following main types of permits:

-– In general, construction works may be commenced only based on a building permit, valid for a four-year period, however, not all construction activities are subject to obtaining a building permit.
+- In general, construction works may be commenced only based on a building permit, valid for a four-year period, however, not all construction activities are subject to obtaining a building permit.
 The validity of the building permit cannot be extended.
-During the validity period, if the construction activity has been started, as evidenced by the opening of the construction logbook, the building must be ready for granting of an occupancy permit or for the acknowledge of the commencement of use within 6 (six) years of the start of the construction activity.;
+During the validity period, if the construction activity has been started, as evidenced by the opening of the construction logbook, the building must be ready for granting of an occupancy permit or for the acknowledge of the commencement of use within 6 (six) years of the start of the construction activity;

 - Upon the completion of the construction works, an occupancy permit is required for the actual use of the building.
 The occupancy permit is issued only in case the building is appropriate for use and was constructed in line with the provisions of the building permit, following the site visit of the building by the competent construction authority.
 The occupancy permit is valid for an indefinite period, but may be issued conditionally or partially to parts of the respective building;